 I am a historian working at the intersections of science, technology, medicine and media, which I study through a combination of global and micro-history approaches.
 Most of my work has focused on colonial South Asia, Victorian Britain and the British Empire, but I also have a secondary research interest in the modern history of Japan.
 After completing my education at the Universities of Tokyo (BA and MA) and Heidelberg (PhD), I spent several years working as a researcher at the Universities of Oxford and Heidelberg.
 In January 2023, I joined the University of Manchester’s Centre for the History of Science, Technology and Medicine as Lecturer in Global History of Science, Technology and Medicine.

 My first book, The News of Empire: Telegraphy, Journalism, and the Politics of Reporting in Colonial India, c.
 1830-1900, was published with Oxford University Press in 2016 and received the 2017 Eugenia M. Palmegiano Prize for the best book on the history of journalism in any area of the world from the American Historical Association.
 A second book, Anxious Times: Medicine and Modernity in Nineteenth-Century Britain (University of Pittsburgh Press, 2019), was co-authored with colleagues at the University of Oxford, as part of the ERC-funded research project “Diseases of Modern Life” (2014-2019).

 I am passionate about translation, across languages, writing genres and registers of presentation.
-When I have time, I translate Japanese scholarship into English, write stories about history for younger audiences and, more recently, work with artists to find new and exciting ways to bring historical research to a wider public.
+When I have time, I translate Japanese scholarship into English, write stories about history for younger audiences and work with artists to find new and exciting ways to bring historical research to a wider public.
 You can read about all this and more in the sections above.
-My institutional profile is here and my Academia profile here.
+My institutional profile is here.
 For those of you who read Romanian–my first language–here is an interview with me in a local newspaper, which also features a badly cropped photograph.
 Thanks for stopping by!